hanubeki/dake/README.md

 Dake, formerly NoteSkin hanubeki
 ================================

-Notice: The project has lower priority because my PC is sometimes not working.

 Play more games in single NoteSkin!
 A goal of this noteskin is to support every gametype (except lights).